Skip to content

 What Makes This Decade Critical

-In your 30s, you probably don't have a lot of accumulated wealth.
+In your 30s, you probably don't have enormous accumulated wealth.
 But you have something more valuable in one specific sense: future earning potential.
 If something happens to you at 35, the financial impact on your family is enormous — decades of income, retirement savings, and growth simply vanish.

 This is the decade where protection matters more than preservation.

 Get a will.
 If you have children, this is non-negotiable.
-Your will names guardians for your kids — the people who will raise them if you and your partner can't.
+Your will names guardians for your kids — the people who will raise them if you and your partner cannot.
 Without a will, a judge decides.
-You want to make that call yourself.
+That's not a call you want to outsource.

 Get life insurance.
 Term life insurance in your 30s is remarkably affordable.
 A healthy 30-year-old can typically get a substantial term policy for the cost of a streaming subscription.
-The coverage should replace your income for the number of years your family would need it — typically until your youngest child is financially independent.
+The coverage should replace your income for the number of years your family would need it.

 Name beneficiaries on everything.
-Every retirement account and life insurance policy should have a designated beneficiary and a contingent (backup) beneficiary.
-This is one of the simplest and most impactful planning steps you can take.
+Every retirement account and life insurance policy should have a designated beneficiary and a contingent backup.
+This is one of the simplest and most impactful steps you can take.

 Create a healthcare directive.
 Even at 30, you need someone designated to make medical decisions if you're incapacitated.
 A car accident doesn't check your age first.

 Have the guardianship conversation.
-If you have children, choose guardians, ask them if they're willing, and document your choice in your will.
-Also choose backup guardians.
+Choose guardians, ask them if they're willing, and document your choice in your will.
+Also choose backup guardians — this conversation matters more than almost anything else on the list.

 Your 40s: Expanding and Protecting